Ubiquitine/kwin-scripts/README.md

 # KWin scripts

+## ARCHIVED.
+All scripts have been moved to their own repositories for better developoment and organization.

 This is a repository with some KWin scripts.

 The scripts are intended to be used under KDE Plasma.